DaYroXy/js-client-framework/README.md

 # Venux

-This is a website building project created for a college course.
+This is a website building project created for a HackerU college.

 ## Table of Contents